coveooss/exponential-backoff/README.md

 * `timeMultiple?: number`

-    The `startingDelay` is multiplied by this number to increase the delay between reattempts.
+    The `startingDelay` is multiplied by the `timeMultiple` value to increase the delay between reattempts.

     Default value is `2`.